Published in Criminal Law by Chris Eskew on July 20, 2017.

 If you have just been arrested, what you say and do next could potentially have drastic implications for the outcome of your case.
 The police and prosecutors will be working hard to obtain a conviction; and, if you give them information to use against you or make other mistakes that could harm your defense, you could significantly raise the stakes at your trial.

-Every situation is unique, and anyone who has been arrested should seek advice from an experienced criminal defense lawyer as soon as possible.
-Generally speaking, however, here are 10 steps you can take to help protect yourself after an arrest in Indiana.
+Understanding what to do when you get arrested is crucial.
+However, every situation is unique, and anyone who has been arrested should seek legal advice from an experienced criminal defense lawyer as soon as possible.
+Generally speaking, here are 10 steps you can take to help protect yourself after an arrest in Indiana.

 Protecting Your Rights After an Arrest in Indiana